TomLing/tomling.github.io/README.md

 ## Run

 * Execute the following command in your terminal of choice - bundle exec jekyll serve.
-* To use drafts (posts that you do not want to publish yet) use the --drafts switch.
+* To use drafts (posts that you do not want to publish yet) use the --drafts switch (bundle exec jekyll serve --drafts).

 ## Update